ivyycc/finAnalyzer_2431951/README.md

 # Description for Lab Test

+Ivy Chepkwony: 2431951

 This code takes transaction data as a List of transactions and analyses income against expenses to categorize the financial health for the company.